Creating artificial scarcity works — but is it ethical?

 The Principle of Scarcity

-The principle of scarcity is well-defined in scientific literature.
-It’s the economic principle that resources are not infinite.
-And if something seems to be scarce, we anticipate our possible regret of failing to acquire the resource in time:
+The principle of scarcity is well-established in scientific literature.
+If something seems scarce, we anticipate our possible regret of failing to acquire the resource in time:

-It’s simple: We are programmed for survival and will therefore overvalue items and services that are scarce and b) undervalue those plentifully.
+We are programmed for survival and will therefore a) overvalue items and services that are scarce and b) undervalue those plentifully.
 3The behaviour is sometimes called FOMO (fear of missing out).

 Our brain releases dopamine in response to a potential reward, which causes our behaviour to be rewarded by the prospect of a new thing.
 It’s FOMO (fear of missing out).